tzubeli/developer-portal/sdk-portal/getting-started-ios.md

 ### Add Buttons and Controls

 As you've noticed, you're unable to play or pause the video.
 This is where controls come in.

-## Adding a Kaltura Session to your video

-In most cases, your video will be viewed anonymously.
-But if you want to have content access settings on your videos, you'll need to pass a Kaltura Session, or KS, to the player.
-This KS should be created on the server side